 - Top the steak with spoonfuls of the shallots, and serve with your favorite side dishes.
 Enjoy!

-This method is for a boneless strip steak, 1 inch or less thick.
+This method is for a boneless strip steak, 1 inch or slightly less thick.
 Reduce the cooking time slightly for very thin steaks, and increase for thicker steaks.
+This method would work well with any boneless steak you enjoy such as ribeye or sirloin.

 Steak Temperature: If you'd like to be very specific with your steak temperature, use a meat thermometer to test your steak for doneness, 130F for rare to 150F for medium, keeping in mind that the steak will continue to cook by about 5 degrees once it is removed from the heat.

-Keywords: beef, steak, cast iron, grilled steak, ny strip steak, shallot sauce for steak
+Keywords: steak dripping sauce, cast iron, grilled steak, ny strip steak, shallot sauce for steak, cast iron skillet ribeye, how to cook ny strip on stove